-For the WEO Special Report Energy and Climate Change, a detailed analysis of process-related CO2 emissions from various industrial sources by GEC Model region was conducted.
-For the estimation a Tier 1 or Tier 2 method has been used, which in general means that emissions have been estimated based on the production of industrial materials and an emissions factor from the 2006 IPCC Guidelines for National Greenhouse Gas Inventories.
+Process-related CO2 emissions from various industrial sources are estimated by GEC Model region.
+For the estimation a Tier 1 or Tier 2 method has been used, which in general means that emissions have been estimated based on the production of industrial materials and an emissions factor based on the 2006 Intergovernmental Panel on Climate Change (IPCC) Guidelines for National Greenhouse Gas Inventories.
 So far the analysis is limited to the most important sources of industrial process emissions: